REX2626/Astro-Attack/README.md

 Add back buttons

-Improve console and text input:
-Text moves when left key is pressed for first time

 Switch to pygame-ce, text location has shifted, pygame.scrap can be simplified

 Outline of space stations is thin at bottom